GUY HAGUE AND THE BHAGAVAN SRI RAMANA, CIRCA 1938

 (J)ust under six feet, thin and loose-limbed.
 He was a pleasent looking boy, neither handsome nor plain.
 He was slightly built but not delicate in appearance as well as wiry and resistant.
 His face, grave in repose, was tanned, but otherwise there was little color in it and his features, though regular enough, were undistinguished.
 He had rather high cheekbones and his temples were hollow.
 He had dark brown hair with a slight wave in it.
 His eyes looked larger than they really were because they were deep set in the orbits and his lashes were thick and long.
 His eyes were so dark that the iris made one color with the pupil, giving them a peculiar intensity.

-Ramana was 1.90 meters tall, which is about a quarter of an inch over six feet.
+Ramana was 1.90 meters tall, which is over six feet (1.9 m or 190cm is 6 foot 2 inches plus just over 3/4 of an inch).
 Hague is easily taller than Ramana by a couple of inches in the photo, which makes him well over six feet.
 The photo was taken in 1938.
-Hague was born in 1895 which would make him 43 when the picture was taken.
-Maugham calls Darrell a pleasent looking boy and a boy, pleasent looking or otherwise, Hague would have been in 1919 --- although he would have been 24 years old which is pushing it for a boy (in the novel Darrell was 20 in the fall of 1919).
+Hague was born in 1895 which would make him around 43 when the picture was taken and Ramana just about 60.
+Maugham calls Darrell a pleasent looking boy and a boy, pleasant looking or otherwise, Hague would have been in 1919 --- although he would have been 24 years old which is pushing it for a boy (in the novel Darrell was 20 in the fall of 1919).
 As for slightly built, which most of us know can come and go over time, you can decide.

 In 1940 Maugham was forced to flee his villa in the south of France as the Nazi military machine plunged through Europe.
 He sought refuge aboard one of two coal barges on what turned out to be a horrific twenty-day voyage to England crammed together with 500 other British refugees --- and the reason why I think Hague had already returned to the States well prior to Maugham (i.e., sometime in 1939).
 Maugham had waited to the last minute for whatever reason.
 Hague, as well as De Acosta, in that they were farther north in France (Paris), most likely acting independently of each other, took the Maharshi's earlier advice and got the heck out.(see)